Adam is an avid amateur astronomer, sailor, archer, and theatrical enthusiast.

 Oil lamps can even be used outdoors in all types of weather.
 "Hurricane" lights (or anchor lights) are able to keep their flame going even in high winds and rain!
-Their ingenious design allows for a bright and constant flame which is unaffected by the weather.
-This makes the perfect for use in outdoor activities and for hundreds of years sailors used them to mark their ships at night.
+Their ingenious design allows for a bright and constant flame, which is unaffected by the weather.
+This makes the perfect for use in outdoor activities.
+For hundreds of years, sailors used them to mark their ships at night.
 Some sailors today still use these outdoor oil lamps as their overnight anchor lights because they are so reliable and don't drain the batteries while the boat sits idle at anchor at night.

 Caring and Maintenance For Oil Lamps

-Using the correct type of fuel will also help your enjoyment of your marine oil lamp.
+- Use the correct type of fuel.
+This will also help your enjoyment of your marine oil lamp.
 Most will run on kerosene, but this can be smelly and put off a bit of soot.
 Paraffin oil is the preferred fuel to be used and can be bought at most stores like Walmart or Target.
 They make odorless and smokeless oils that work fantastically in most oil lamps.